B-29 - Hero Or Devil?

 Where They Came From - Hap Arnold and the Push For a Superbomber

-General Henry “Hap” Arnold, newly-appointed head of the Army Air Corps in 1938, had long dreamed of the Air Corps as a co-equal branch of US armed forces, not just a part of the Army.
-He also thought that high altitude precision bombing could prove decisive in any major conflict.
-So he pushed for a bomber that could fly higher, faster and farther than the B-17, B-24 or British Avro Lancaster, further thinking that a successful heavy bomber could make the case for an independent air force.
+After many successful assignments and promotions, Arnold was appointed head of the Air Corps in 1938.
+Following several conversations with disgraced general Billy Mitchell, Arnold was convinced high altitude precision bombing could prove decisive in any major conflict.
+He also dreamed of the Air Corps as a co-equal branch of the US armed forces, not just a part of the Army.
+So he pushed for a bomber that could fly higher, faster and farther than the B-17, B-24 or British Avro Lancaster, hoping to use a successful heavy bomber as leverage for an independent air force.

 Boeing offered the B-29 in response to the Army Air Corps' 1939 formal specification for a so-called "superbomber."
 The company had started design of a relatively fast, long range bomber with a heated, pressurized cabin in 1938, something that had never been done before.
 The B-29 proposal won the contract, and further development led to the first XB-29's maiden flight in September 1942.
 This aircraft had three-bladed props and no defensive armament - no top or chin / bottom turrets, no rear machine guns, just a prototype.
 That first flight went very well, but the second prototype crashed and burned on the next flight after problems with an engine fire.
-The plane was promising enough that a third prototype was flown and used as a testbed (and eventually was part of the production line configuration in Wichita).
-Hap Arnold directly intervened to get the new bomber developed, bugs worked out and released to production in April 1943.
+The plane was promising enough that a third prototype was flown, then used as a testbed (and eventually was part of the production line configuration in Wichita).
+Hap Arnold directly intervened to get the new bomber developed, bugs worked out and released to production in April 1943, a very fast development for any military airplane.

-Colonel Paul Tibbets requested and oversaw the changes necessary for Silverplate B-29s.
-He also worked with Manhattan Project scientists after it was decided to use the B-29 as the atomic bomb delivery vehicle.
+Colonel Paul Tibbets requested and oversaw the changes necessary for Silverplate B-29s, working with Manhattan Project scientists after it was decided to use the B-29 as the atomic bomb delivery vehicle.
 As leader of the 509th Composite Group tasked with delivery of the bomb, he and his group trained extensively at Utah's Wendover Air Force Base, dropping conventional 'pumpkin' bombs modeled after the actual atomic weapons.
-Tibbets was given carte blanche to requisition anything he needed for Silverplate operations, and was closely involved with mission planning.
-He was the man in charge.
+Tibbets was closely involved with mission planning.
+Silverplate was the magic word - all Tibbets had to do was request something needed for Silverplate, and he got it.

 B-29 Enola Gay at the Smithsonian National Air and Space Museum, Steven F. Udvar-Hazy Center

 On August 6, 1945, Tibbets piloted B-29 Enola Gay over Hiroshima as it dropped the first atomic bomb.
-Three days later, Major Charles Sweeney piloted B-29 Bock's Car to drop the second bomb over Nagasaki.
-The primary target had been Kokura, but cloud cover and smoke caused the diversion to Nagasaki.
-Five days after the Nagasaki bombing, on August 15, Emperor Hirohito announced Japan's surrender to the Allies, ending WWII.
-It was estimated that an invasion of Japan would have produced 250,000 to one million casualties to each of the Allies and Japan.
+Three days later, Major Charles Sweeney piloted B-29 Bockscar to drop the second bomb over Nagasaki.
+The second bomb’s primary target had been Kokura, but cloud cover and smoke there caused the diversion to Nagasaki.
+Five days after the Nagasaki bombing, on August 15, Emperor Hirohito announced Japan's unconditional surrender to the Allies, ending WWII.
+It was estimated that an invasion of Japan would have resulted in 250,000 to one million casualties for each of the Allies and Japan.
 Those estimates led to President Harry Truman’s decision to use the atomic bomb to avoid losing more men.

 B-29 Bockscar at the Museum of the United States Air Force, Dayton, Ohio